shufen-git/ABAQUS_FGM-Script/README.md

 ### ----------------------- This part is optional ----------------------------

 * To obtain the material properties of the FGM in the output database
-* Go to ABAQUS GUI
+* Go to ABAQUS® GUI
 * Go to Model > Keywords > Edit Keywords
 * Scroll down and find the following
 ```